squidfunk/mkdocs-material/docs/reference/admonitions.md

 ### Supported types

-Following is a list of type qualifiers provided by Material for MkDocs, whereas the default type, and thus fallback for unknown type qualifiers, is `note`:
+Following is a list of type qualifiers provided by Material for MkDocs, whereas the default type, and thus fallback for unknown type qualifiers, is `note`[^1]:

+  [^1]:
+    Previously, some of the supported types defined more than one qualifier.
+    For example, authors could use `summary` or `tldr` as alternative qualifiers to render an [`abstract`](#type:abstract) admonition.
+As this increased the size of the CSS that is shipped with Material for MkDocs, the additional type qualifiers are now all deprecated and will be removed in the next major version.
+This will also be mentioned in the upgrade guide.

 [`note`](#type:note){ #type:note }